Basics of Communication With Your Nearshore Front End Developer to Improve His Performance

 Reading Time: 8 Min

-Most small enterprises find it extremely challenging to design and build new digital products due to time, resources, financial constraints.
-Moreover, the idea of developing a fully-constituted in-house can be expensive especially when the recruitment costs are factored in.
-In such a scenario, the next best option could be finding a front end developer to build a digital product on your behalf.
+Due to time, resources, and financial constraints, most small enterprises find designing and building new digital products extremely challenging.
+Moreover, developing a fully-constituted in-house can be expensive, especially when the recruitment costs are factored in.
+In such a scenario, the next best option could be finding a front-end developer to build a digital product on your behalf.

 How do you do it properly?
 What are the merits and demerits?
 And lastly, what are the best practices when nearshoring your development project?

-In this article, we are going to attempt to answer all these questions.
-And while at it, we are going to put emphasis on the importance of communication as well as give you tips for effective communication in a nearshore working arrangement.
+In this article, we will attempt to answer all these questions.
+While at it, we will emphasize the importance of communication and give you tips for effective communication in a nearshore working arrangement.

 What is Nearshoring?

-Basically, nearshoring means a company transferring its business operations to a nearby country.
-One of the biggest differentiating attributes of nearshoring from other outsourcing models is that the service provider and the outsourcing company has to be located within the same geographical region.
+Nearshoring means a company transferring its business operations to a nearby country.
+One of the biggest differentiating attributes of nearshoring from other outsourcing models is that the service provider and the outsourcing company must be in the same geographical region.

 So, what is nearshore front-end development?

-As you may have already rightly guessed, nearshore front-end development entails hiring a foreign front end development company within the same region to help align visual and interactive elements of a web app, as well as ensure that the apps’ client-side is optimized for efficiency.
+As you may have rightly guessed, nearshore front-end development entails hiring a foreign front-end development company within the same region to help align visual and interactive elements of a web app and ensure that the app’s client side is optimized for efficiency.

-Front-end developers are usually supported by back-end web developers to integrate their work on the front-end of a web application.
+Back-end web developers usually support front-end developers to integrate their work on the front end of a web application.

 Key Success Factors to the Growth of Nearshoring

-The growth of nearshoring has largely been driven by different dynamics including cost economics, time zone convenience and overall control of the project.
+Different dynamics, including cost economics, time zone convenience, and overall project control, have largely driven the growth of nearshoring.
 However, the biggest and probably the most important aspect that has made outsourcing the new normal is the need to recruit highly qualified programmers.

 cio insight nfographics